GunslingerZach/dotfiles/README.md

 ## post install

 no web browsers are installed so you will have to install one of your choice and customize it as you wish.
 Install your favorite brower and replace it with the keybind in Hyprland for firefox.

+I do not ship "xdg-desktop-portal-hyprland" because one of its dependencies is geoclue.
+Geoclue is blacklisted by parabola's your-privacy.
+The hack I found was to install xdg-desktop-portal-hyprland and then run "pacman -Rdd geoclue" and then installing your-privacy.

 ## hyprland plugins